Helsinki-NLP/Tatoeba-Challenge/README-opus.md

+# NEWS AND ANNOUNCEMENTS

+Unfortunately, the data server is still down and the IT service is working on the issue.
+The data sets are now available from a different location but download might be slower.
+The monolingual data sets and pre-trained translation models are still not available.
+Apologies for the inconvenience!

 # The Tatoeba Translation Challenge

 A new challenge set for machine translation covering over 500 languages and thousands of language pairs.